Free Will; Power or Control

 Methods people use to control have become more complex over time.
 However, the commonality is that such people dwell in a metaphorical bubble of their own beliefs, which can be contradictory if scrutinized.
 Everyone is looking for security, a grounding that is sustainable and secure.
 Such a bubble seemingly provides a sense of security that one tries to ground themselves in; the issue is whether the bubble is sustainable.
 People give locus of control to different things, especially if they believe they need control.
-The belief that you need control means that even when you can't control, you will give control to something else in your life.
-One can give up control to impulses, societal structures, finances, desires, thoughts, feelings, groups, family, other individuals, religion, science, etc. When you do this, that thing becomes your guide and ground for your beliefs.
-You build beliefs around what you have given control over.
-So even what is true will be dependent on what you have given control to, forming a bubble.
+The belief that you need control means that even when you can't control yourself, you will give control to something else in your life.
+One can give up control to; impulses, societal structures, finances, desires, thoughts, feelings, groups, family, other individuals, religion, science, etc. When you do this, that thing becomes your guide and ground for your beliefs.
+You build beliefs around what you give control to.
+So even what is true will depend on what you have given control to, forming a bubble.
 Bubbles will develop when you believe that the answer to grounding is controlling.

 Thus, the complexity of breaking a bubble is that one can also try to create another bubble as a defence, even when you develop awareness that they don't work.
 The realization that one has no control over anything causes an internal struggle, not for power but for control.
-One can even struggle with existence itself, wrestle with it, trying to prove a point that you need or have control.
-The realization that you can't control doesn't mean you will stop believing that you need control.
-Often this requires one to seek the truth as to why control is not sustainable.
+One can even struggle with existence, wrestle with it, trying to prove a point that you need or have control.
+Realizing that you can't control doesn't mean you will stop believing you need control.
+Often this requires one to seek the truth as to why controlling is not sustainable.
 If there is no desire for truth, you shall not find it, even when it is right in front of you.

 Control is not sustainable because of what it entails.
-For one to attempt to control, you have to hold a belief that you can control.
-To believe you can control means that you believe you have the means to do so.
-Having the means to do so means that you think you have information that you can use to control.
-The origin of control is gaining information and the belief that you can use the information to get what one wants and desires.
-The issue, however, is how sure are you that the information you have acquired is the absolute truth?
+For one to attempt to control, you have to hold a belief that you can control everything.
+To believe you can control means that you think you have the means to do so.
+Having the means to do so means that you feel you have the information you can use to control.
+The origin of control is gaining information and believing that you can use the information to get what you want and desire.
+The issue, however, is how sure you are that the information you have acquired is the absolute truth.

 You can have information about something or someone, but that doesn't mean you have its/their truth.
-There is no truth in knowing only information; the truth is from an in-depth understanding which comes from being patient and kind with something/someone.
-Once you deeply understand something, there can't be a bubble as such an understanding is undisputable.
+There is no truth in knowing only information; the truth comes from an in-depth understanding that comes from being patient and kind to something/someone.
+Once you deeply understand something, there can't be a bubble, as such an understanding is indisputable.
 The bubble pops as the information that is its foundation is not the truth.
 Therein lies the challenge; popping the bubble means you will have to give up control.
-Control and truth do not go hand in hand.
-Control arises from a lack of an in-depth understanding, the lack of understanding of why it is.
-To have the complete equation, one needs to understand its meaning and purpose.
+Control and reality do not go hand in hand.
+The notion of control arises from a lack of an in-depth understanding, the lack of understanding of why it is.
+To have a complete equation, one must understand meaning and purpose.

 That is also why one can link power and control.
-Such a presumption means that power goes hand in hand with control; power is control, and with such a belief, how can you not assume that a creator wouldn't be controlling.
+Such a presumption means that power goes hand in hand with control; power is control, and with such a belief, how can you not assume that a creator wouldn't be controlling?
 We project outwards what we believe and are.
 Taking information in part can lead one to look for reasons and explanations that lead them further away from the truth.
 Therefore, the bubble can get complex.
-At its core, truth is simple.
-If you are used to complexity, how will you believe the answer is simple.
-The sad thing is that control can start with an individual, but even groups who share the same need will rise to form a larger bubble.
+At its core, the truth is simple.
+How will you believe the answer is simple if you are used to complexity?
+The sad thing is that control can start with an individual, but even groups with the same need will rise to form a giant bubble.

 The paradox is that when we embrace control, we kill our ability to will our own lives.
 When you decide to control, you believe your fate is in your own hands.
-However, how can you be sure of this when you have no complete understanding of outside existence and who you are?
+However, how can you be sure of this when you do not entirely understand outside existence and who you are?
 Understanding who you are is the first and most critical part of being liberated.
 Existence is never self-seeking.
-We project to existence what we do and what we have become in that moment.
+We project to reality what we do and what we have become in that moment.
 The liberation of understanding comes from its truth; how can you be controlled by anything when you have an understanding of it?
 How can you control other things when you have understood them?
 Control is not the answer, as it leads people into randomness and further from the truth.
 Power does not control; it is for service.